 As an intercultural communication scholar, my research focuses on how individuals from different cultural backgrounds communicate identities that (1) maintain or threaten relationships or (2) influence decision making about health issues.
 I study aspects of communication that cannot be quantified such as the meanings of personal experiences, and employ a variety of qualitative methods.

-Institute for Writing and Rhetoric
+The Dartmouth Institute Operations, Institute for Writing and Rhetoric

 - B.A.
 Denison University